dhmit/gender_novels/gender_novels/tutorials/markdown.md

 You can include inline code by using backticks.

 ```
-For your code to be Python 3 compliant, be sure to include parentheses with your `print` statements, as in `print()`.
+For your code to be Python 3 compliant,include parentheses with your `print()` statements.
 ```

 For your code to be Python 3 compliant, be sure to include parentheses with your `print` statements, as in `print()`.